Salt Gear

 According to the American Heart Association, adults ought to restrict their daily consumption of sodium up to 2,300 milligrams; ideally no more than 1,500 milligrams per day.
 Keep in mind that one lick from a salt lick usually contains much higher amounts than this recommendation.

 Humans can gain all the essential minerals, such as sodium and chloride, from a balanced diet that includes fruits, vegetables, and lean proteins.
 There is no added benefit to licking a salt lick; in fact, it may even be detrimental to health.
-Therefore, humans should not resort to lapping up salt licks for sustenance.

 Are There Any Nutritional Benefits To Humans From Licking Salt Licks?